Dr. Christa Nater

 Media Coverage (selected)

-My work is regularly featured in national and international media outlets, illustrating its practical relevance and impact on society.
+My work is regularly featured in national and international media outlets, illustrating its relevance and impact on society.

 Süddeutsche Zeitung (2025, April).
 Nur Verlierer zeigen Schwäche [Only losers show weakness] (Link).